AleksanderMako/game-of-three/docs/api.md

 ### Controllers

-The controllers layer is where the api includes most of its logic with regards to registration and game operations.\
+The controllers layer is where the API includes most of its logic with regards to registration and game operations.\
 This layer has two controllers:
 * Register Controller
 * Game Controller

 #### Register controller
-The register controller is implemented in a class and expets to receive a database service object and a constants object \
+The register controller is implemented in a class and expects to receive a database service object and a constants object \
 through the constructor of the class.
-This controller has one main method which is the register method and is responsible for assigning players to games.
+This controller has one main method which is responsible for assigning players to games.
-The following logic is used isnide this method:
+The following logic is used inside this method:
 ```
 1. Search the database for an open game
 2. If there are no open games make a new game record and generate an ID for the user